News

 JOM

-In the April issue of Journal of Osteopathic Medicine (JOM), you’ll find a lineup of articles across various subspecialty areas and topics, including a review of OMT’s role in treating dystonia, the description of a newly created peripheral artery disease screening and treatment toolkit, an analysis of the public’s interest in CTE and more!
+In the June issue of Journal of Osteopathic Medicine (JOM), you’ll find a lineup of articles across various subspecialty areas and topics, including a call for a multidisciplinary approach in the management of endometriosis, the effect of OMT on chronic rhinosinusitis, an osteopathic approach to injuries of the overhead thrower’s shoulder and more!

 JOM Staff